 - Engross yourself in a film.

-If you need more tips on how to do this, here are some tips to help you quiet your mind and how to keep your cool.
+If you need more tips on how to do this, here are some tips to help you quiet your mind and keep your cool.

 Wrapping up